parlance-labs/langfree/README.md

 [![Deploy to GitHub
 Pages](https://github.com/parlance-labs/langfree/actions/workflows/deploy.yaml/badge.svg)](https://github.com/parlance-labs/langfree/actions/workflows/deploy.yaml)

-This library is specifically tested against OpenAI and LangSmith.
-Many utitlies are centered around extracting data from the terminal [ChatOpenAI](https://api.python.langchain.com/en/latest/chat_models/langchain.chat_models.openai.ChatOpenAI.html) runs in LangChains.
+Utilities that help you extract, transform and curate [ChatOpenAI](https://api.python.langchain.com/en/latest/chat_models/langchain.chat_models.openai.ChatOpenAI.html) runs from [LangSmith](https://www.langchain.com/langsmith).
+The goal is to facilitate using data from these runs you for fine-tuning your own conversational models.

 This library is experimental and may change.

 ## Install